Of more than 300 wooden churches, only 60 remain, mostly in eastern Slovakia. Check the complete list and an interactive map.

 Roman Catholic wooden churches

 Slovakia’s wooden churches fall into several groups, distinguishable by their architecture and purpose.
 The first is the Roman Catholic Gothic structures.
 Built as wooden versions of the stone structures of the same period (the 15th and 16th centuries), these churches provided their communities with a grand site for worship and celebration.
 The builders used wood because it was available and affordable and local craftsmen knew how to work with it.
 The buildings resemble the architecture of the stone Gothic churches in nearby urban centres but took a year or two to build (compared to the 10-100 years for a stone and masonry building) and cost a fraction of the fortune communities invested in their stone churches.

 What is remarkable is that four examples of these 500-year-old structures are still standing.
+More details about them can be found in our travel guide Slovakia.
 The oldest (built in the 1490s), named for St Francis of Assisi, is in Hervartov, a small, out-of-the-way village near Bardejov.
 The building is one of eight wooden churches making up the UNESCO World Heritage site of Carpathian Wooden Churches.
 The church is quite tall with a stone floor and some remarkable wall paintings that were added in 1665.

 A second, also from the 15th century, is in Tvrdošín in Orava.
 The community served by this church has continued to flourish, and the building has undergone alterations and improvements.
 The wooden carvings, the stunningly beautiful wall paintings and the ancient cemetery next to the building make this an attractive visitor site.
 The third, a much simpler building, was rescued from its original site in Zábrež and is now in Zuberec, Orava’s open-air museum.
 A church from Rudno was also moved and today stands in the Museum of the Slovak Village in Martin.